3rd-Semester-Project-Team/UDP--receiver/README.md

 Listens to all IP addresses on port 10100

-It still requires the URL for the Parking Web Api.
-Currently it uses an experimental API to send the POST requst to, for debugging purposes.

 Tests:
-The UDP listener was tests with SocketTest.
+The UDP listener was tests with SocketTest and in a System Test.

-The POST request was sent to https://wordcloudprocessorapi.azurewebsites.net/words to test if the request is send and received.
+**How to use**

+App is not published.
+To use it, it needs to be run through VisualStudio and/or published first in order to use the .exe file.